 Into Page: The first page should include your media-ready and accessible press contact along with contact information.
 This should also include organizational information including address, phone and email contact.

 Background.
-This section of the press kit is typically two to three pages in length and contains the background of the organization, its history and future direction.
+This section of the press kit is typically two to three pages in length and contains the background of the organization, its history, services/programs and future direction.
 This should be written in third person and be media ready.
 Remember to update this section often with recent accomplishments.